yagosys/202301/demo/gke/cfos_multus/doc/README.md

-create network for GKE VM instances. the *ipcidrRange* is the ip range for VM node. the *firewallallowProtocol=* allow ssh into worker node from anywhere  to ** protocols
+create network for GKE VM instances. the *ipcidrRange* is the ip range for VM node. the *firewallallowProtocol=all* allow ssh into worker node from anywhere  to *all* protocols
 - paste below command to create network, subnets and firewall-rules
 ```
 gcloud compute networks create gkenetwork --subnet-mode custom --bgp-routing-mode  regional